 - Preheat oven to 425°F (218°C).

 - Whisk the glaze ingredients together and serve with chicken.
+Garnish chicken with fresh parsley if desired.

 - Make Ahead Instructions: You can marinate the chicken for up to 12 hours in step 1.